op07n/XiaomiADBFastbootTools/README.md

 ## Frequently Asked Questions

-* **Q:** The tool doesn't launch on my computer, is there anything I should have installed?
+* **Q:** The application doesn't launch on my computer, is there anything I should have installed?

-    * **A:** Yes, the tool was developed in Kotlin and needs the Java Runtime Environment to run.
+    * **A:** Yes, it was developed in Kotlin and needs the Java Runtime Environment to run.
 You can install Java from [here](https://java.com/en/download/).
 On Linux, you need to have OpenJDK 8 and OpenJFX installed.
 Please note, that Java 11 does not come with JavaFX so you may have to uninstall OpenJDK 11 in order to run the application.

-* **Q:** The tool on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
+* **Q:** The app on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
 What could be the issue?

-    * **A:** Windows most likely does not recognise your device in ADB.
+    * **A:** Windows most likely does not recognise your device in ADB mode.
 Install the universal ADB drivers from [here](http://dl.adbdriver.com/upload/adbdriver.zip).

-* **Q:** Do I need an unlocked bootloader or root access to use the tool?
+* **Q:** Do I need an unlocked bootloader or root access to use the app?

     * **A:** The Image Flasher, Wiper and Camera2 modules require an unlocked bootloader but everything else works without rooting or unlocking.